Keyitdev/sddm-astronaut-theme/README.md

 ## Previewing a theme

-You can preview the set theme without logging out by runnning:
+You can preview the set theme without logging out by running:
 ```sh
 sddm-greeter-qt6 --test-mode --theme /usr/share/sddm/themes/sddm-astronaut-theme/
 ```